twiddlingbits/twr-wasm/docs/api/api-typescript.md

 ~~~

 ## Accessing Data in WebAssembly Memory
 There are situations where you may need to access WebAssembly memory from your TypeScript code.
-For example, if you need to allocate a new string, de-reference a pointer, or examine or modify a structure. [`TwrLibrary`](../api/api-library.md) in particular may need to do this. ( For background on the issues involved in using WebAssembly Memory with C and TypeScript see  [Passing Function Arguments from JavaScript to C/C++ with WebAssembly](../gettingstarted/parameters.md).).
+For example, if you need to allocate a new string, de-reference a pointer, or examine or modify a structure.
+A [`TwrLibrary`](../api/api-library.md) in particular may need to do this. ( For background on the issues involved in using WebAssembly Memory with C and TypeScript see  [Passing Function Arguments from JavaScript to C/C++ with WebAssembly](../gettingstarted/parameters.md).).

  To access WebAssembly memory you will use the `wasmMem` public member variable:

 - `twrWasmModule` has the public member variable `wasmMem:IWasmMemory`
 - `twrWasmModuleAsync` has the public member variable `wasmMem:IWasmMemoryAsync`

+If you are writing a [`twrLibrary`](./api-library.md), the appropriate `wasmMem` is the first parameter of your import functions.

 Both versions of wasmMem extend `IWasmMemoryBase` which has common functions for retrieving or setting values from WebAssembly memory.
-However, with `IWasmMemoryAsync`, for functions that call `malloc`, `await` must be used.
+With `IWasmMemoryAsync`, for functions that call `malloc`, `await` must be used.
 This shows up in the `IWasmMemoryAsync` versions of  the `PutXXX` functions that return a Promise.
 This situation arises when using `twrWasmModuleAsync`.
 The reason is that `PutXX` makes a call to `malloc`, and in `twrWasmModuleAsync`, `malloc` needs to message the Worker thread and `await` for a response.

+Note: In prior versions of twr-wasm, these functions were available directly on the module instance.
+For example, `mod.GetString`.
+These functions have been deprecated.
+Now you should use `mod.wasmMem.getString` (for example).

 ~~~js
 // IWasmMemoryBase operate on shared memory, so they will function in any WasmModule